renovatebot/renovate/docs/usage/configuration-templates.md

 `commitMessage` has a default value of `{{commitMessagePrefix}} {{commitMessageAction}} {{commitMessageTopic}} {{commitMessageExtra}} {{commitMessageSuffix}}`, with the intention that you only edit some of those subcomponents.

 You usually don't need to edit `commitMessagePrefix`, this option is used by Renovate if it needs to add a prefix to conform to the Semantic Commit convention.
-Do not touch this unless you know what you're doing.
+Avoid editing the commit mesage, unless you know what you're doing.

 `commitMessageAction` is usually just one word, e.g. 'Update', 'Pin', 'Refresh', etc.
 You're probably fine leaving this setting alone, though you can change it.